 Before picking the one from the above, you should decide your purpose well.

-Whether you want to use the preserve outdoors (as on fences, sheds, and deck) or indoors (as on kitchen worktops)
+Whether you want to use the preserve outdoors (as on fence, fence posts, sheds, and deck) or indoors (as on kitchen worktops)

 Also, check whether you need to use a water-based preservative or an oil-based one.

 Water-based wood preservers such as Cuprinol are relatively easier to work with.